GraphingLib/GraphingLib/docs/handbook/figure_style_file.rst

     gl.set_default_style("dark")
     print(gl.get_default_style()) # prints "dark"

 When you install GraphingLib for the first time, the default style is the "plain" style.
 You can also create your own styles or modify existing ones.
-To do this, you can use GraphingLib's style editor through the terminal.
+To do this, you can use GraphingLib's Style Editor as described below.

 GraphingLib's Style Editor
 ---------------------------